Latest Gardening Video

 If you’re running errands…

-If you’re going to a professional sporting event, wedding, or outdoor party…
+If you’re going to a concert, outdoor party, or wedding…

 I will be updating the forecast on Twitter @growingwisdom throughout the weekend.